 With things like onion skins or leftover garlic or the tops of your carrots… throw that in your crockpot, pour water over it, and you have a delicious vegetable stock that you can use to make rice or quinoa.
 Find ways to reuse items that are still good, that are going to save us money and save us trips to the grocery store, and find new life.

 Click on the video below for a lesson exclusive from Kathryn’s Skillshare Original, Sustainable Living Basics: Simple Steps to Make an Impact.
 In this lesson, Kathryn covers reducing packaging waste, composting, and hacks for making your food last longer.

 Those are amazing tips, and many people are using this time as an opportunity to do things like this they wouldn’t have time for in the past.

 Are you optimistic that these habits will continue?

 Earth Day is April 22, and many events have been canceled.
-How can people creatively celebrate and honor this day from their homes?
+How can people creatively honor this day from their homes?

 If you’re interested in doing an online climate strike, there are a lot of those that are going to be happening, especially next week.

 Another thing that I personally am doing during this time is promoting ecocide law.
 The goal is to add the crime of ecocide to the Rome Statute, which is one of the most powerful documents in the world and is collectively known as crimes against peace.